ManiaExchange/GeryKnockout/docs/user-guide.md

 - /koJOIN *password*

 Because version 2.0.0 has significant changes to internal structure, `/ForcePlay [<login>]` and `/ForcePlayAll` does not put players into the knockout any longer.
 Use `/ko add <login>` and `/ko add *` instead.
 You may use `/ForceSpec [<login>]`, but `/ko remove <login>` is recommended as it has immediate effect.

-The following bugs have been fixed since v.082.9:

-- Fixed bug where the script will KO everyone when starting in the warmup.
-- Fixed bug where the script will KO everyone if it didn't execute until next track.
-- Fixed bug where you could avoid getting KO by going in spec between tracks.
-- Fixed bug where players could rejoin after being forced to spec.
-- Fixed bug where a player that has been forced in during warmup is not knocked out if last.
-- Fixed bug where forcing a player in as the third player will end the knockout afterwards.
-- Fixed bug where the winner of a previous knockout would be crowned as the winner when stopping a knockout manually.
-- Partially patched vulnerability where the script will KO everyone if `/restart` or `/gonext` is used.
-- Commands for starting a knockout, restarting a map and skipping a map now work when issued during the synchronization phase; these will take effect after a small delay (when the round starts).

 `/restart`, `/gonext` and `/end` can be used interchangeably with `/ko restart`, `/ko skip` and `/ko skip warmup` respectively, as long as no one has finished yet.
 Though, the new commands offer new functionality such as restarting the current track with a warmup (using `/ko restart warmup`), protection against unwanted KOs if someone have finished, and proper state management (status is reflected in the top bar).